Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Forbidden words
 ---------------

-A fair amount of terminology in programming seem to be meaningless or ambiguous.
+A fair amount of terminology seems to be meaningless or ambiguous.
 So don't use it:

 * dynamic - As `Harper <https://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/>`__ points out, this is a marketing term.